Joint Federal, State, Local Public Notice

 Construction and Yard Debris

-After November 26, 2018, only yard waste piles, garbage in the City container and recyclables in the City container will be regularly picked up.
-Appliances, electronics, furniture and specialty items will be picked up on specific days but it is best to call Sanitation Division at 910 938-5338 to notify them of the item for pickup.
+At this time, only normal yard waste piles, household garbage and recyclables placed in City container will be regularly picked up.
+Appliances, electronics, furniture and specialty items will be picked up on specific days, but it is best to call the Sanitation Division at 910 938-5338 to notify them of the item for pickup.

 Food & Supplies